Earth-Friendly Pet Odor & Stain Remover

 • I've treated my pee spots, but under the blacklight they still show up.
 Will this go away?

-No. Cloudiness has no affect whatsoever on the effectiveness of DooDoo Voodoo.
-We have found over time that differences in the water (hardness and temperature) you use to mix up your DooDoo Voodoo (if you purchased concentrate) can be the cause of milkiness for some users.
-It's nothing to worry about.
-Also, if your DooDoo Voodoo seems to separate like cream from milk, just gently shake the bottle, being sure not to spill any DooDoo Voodoo.
-You can also stir it.
+No. Cloudiness has no affect on the effectiveness of DooDoo Voodoo.
+We have found over time that differences in the water (hardness and temperature) you use to mix up your DooDoo Voodoo (if you purchased Concentrate) can be the cause of milkiness for some users.
+In addition, we've been told by our bottle providers that variances in appearance may have to do with the blowing agent used during bottle manufacture.
+We've used all appearances of DooDoo Voodoo and have found that variances are nothing to worry about.
+On a related note, if your DooDoo Voodoo seems to separate like cream from milk, just gently shake the bottle, being sure not to spill any DooDoo Voodoo.

 • How quickly do you ship orders?

-Many orders that come in before 2pm ship the same day.
+Many orders that come in before noon EST ship the same day.
 The rest generally ship the next business day.
-We ship via FedEx.
+We ship SUPER Concentrate primarily via USPS, but some packages via FedEx.
 Due to our animal rescue work, once in awhile we get tied up caring for a critically ill animal and delay shipments by a day, but this is rare.
 We do our best to fill orders just as quickly as we'd want ours filled if we were the customer.

 • Do I need to let my first application of DooDoo Voodoo fully dry before I do a second application?